 Option #1 - If you have access to the PI System at your enterprise and would prefer to create analyses that are meaningful for your job, you may complete this final project with your own system.

 Identify an area of your asset structure that you can add value to by creating analytics.
-On an element that represents a piece of equipment, try to define an OEE calculation that is similar to the calculation described above and carry out the multi-part exercise.
+On an element that represents a piece of equipment, try to define an OEE calculation that is similar to the calculation described below in Option #2 Part 1, and carry out the multi-part exercise.

 If you prefer to pursue a different, but still comprehensive way of incorporating asset analytics into your own database, then discuss a potential project idea with your course facilitator.